-I didn’t realise I had a problem until a few years later, I saw a photo of me on a swing and I was like “is that me?”
-I saw a thin girl and I had no idea at the time.
+I didn’t realise I had a problem until a few years later, I saw a photo of myself on a swing and I said: “is that me?“.
+I saw a thin girl, a girl I didn’t know, and I had no idea at the time.

 On the flip side, I began to binge after my dad died and I mean heavily binge, I would rampage Poundland and feast on sugar, every day.

-I would try to lose the weight, it’d get hard and I’d have cravings and then I’d just keep binging, usually at night after doing so well in the day.
+I would try so hard to lose the weight, it’d get hard and I’d have cravings and then I’d just keep binging, usually at night after doing so well in the day.

 For a while, I was forcing myself to be sick, I hated exercise but didn’t want to give up food so it seemed like the only way.

-For years it’s been binging or under eating, I’ve never looked in the mirror and saw someone who was thin and pretty, probably due to being told I was fat in my childhood.
+For years it’s been binging or under eating, no in-between.
+I’ve never looked in the mirror and saw someone who was thin and pretty, probably due to being told I was fat in my childhood.